 New Programs/Modifications: includes expenses for new programs and modifications to existing programs as approved by the AGENCY.

+Performance Reviews: include expenses up to $30,000 per Review plus CPI.

-Non-Recoverable Expenses: all expenses which are neither Allowable Expenses nor Recoverable Expenses, including, but not limited to, intercompany leases for personal property, intercompany loans and advances less than 90 days, officers salaries and benefits in excess of levels set for 2003 and adjusted annually using the Adjusted CPI Index., dues and subscriptions, fines and penalties, donations, non-MEMBER services and MEMBER non-uniform special services.
+Non-Recoverable Expenses: all expenses which are neither Allowable Expenses nor Recoverable Expenses, including, but not limited to, intercompany leases for personal property, intercompany loans and advances less than 90 days, officers’ salaries and benefits in excess of levels set for 2003 and adjusted annually using the Adjusted CPI Index, dues and subscriptions, fines and penalties, donations, non-MEMBER services and MEMBER non-uniform special services.

-Expenses associated with MEMBER services described in Section 2.2(a) of Exhibit A of the Franchise Agreement are Non-Recoverable expenses.
-For purposes of Section 2.2(a) expenses are defined as the direct cost of providing each member event or service as determined by a separate accounting.
+Expenses associated with MEMBER services described in Section 2.2(a) of Exhibit A of the AGREEMENT are Non-Recoverable expenses.
+For purposes of Section 2.2(a), expenses are defined as the direct cost of providing each MEMBER event or service as determined by a separate accounting.

-Expenses and revenues associated with services provided for non-MEMBER Customers or non-uniform MEMBER services and for special services provided for MEMBERS Agency(ies) must be accounted for separately.
-If similar resources (i.e. personnel, vehicles, etc.) are used for MEMBER uniform services and MEMBER special services or non-MEMBER services, accurate estimates of the percentage use of all of those resources must be developed by CONTRACTOR and approved by the AGENCY.
+Expenses and revenues associated with services provided for non-MEMBER Customers or non-uniform MEMBER services and for special services provided for MEMBER Agency(ies) must be accounted for separately.
+If similar resources (i.e., personnel, vehicles, etc.) are used for MEMBER uniform services and MEMBER special services or non-MEMBER services, accurate estimates of the percentage use of all of those resources must be developed by CONTRACTOR and approved by the AGENCY.
 Interest expense from credit cards, Federal or State income taxes, contributions, entertainment and promotional expenses are explicitly excluded.

 Operating Period: the period of time from July 1st through June 30th, defined as one (1) year.

-Operating Ratio: the ratios of Allowable Expenses divided by Total Revenues (based on Allowable Expenses).
+Operating Ratio: the ratio of Allowable Expenses divided by Total Revenues (based on Allowable Expenses).
 Operating Ratio means 88.5%.

 Other Allowable Non-Fuel Expenses: all Allowable Expenses except Major Allowable Expenses and Fuel Related Expenses.
 Other Allowable Non-Fuel Expenses will be adjusted using the Adjusted CPI Index.
 The initial Adjusted CPI Index for the 2007 Rate Year will be based upon a one-time 2003 Base Year adjustment.